a-legrand/tmdby/README.md

 **work in progress**

-TMDBY : a Ruby wrapper for use with the [TMDB API](http://docs.themoviedb.apiary.io/).
+TMDBY : a Ruby wrapper for the [TMDB API](http://docs.themoviedb.apiary.io/)
 ---------------

 Features